Lafcadio Hearn: Media and theater

-Two manga book versions of Hearn’s Japanese stories have been made by writer, Sean Michael Wilson, who lives in Kumamoto, as Hearn did, and is also half Irish.
+Two manga book versions of Hearn's Japanese stories have been made by writer Sean Michael Wilson, who lives in Kumamoto, as Hearn did, and is also half Irish.
 These are The Faceless Ghost (2015) with Japanese artist Michiru Morikawa, and Manga Yokai Stories (2020) with Japanese artist Ai Takita.

 The video game series Touhou Project is influenced by Hearn's works.
 This doujin series is about a fantasy world known as "Gensokyo", separated from "our" world with a magical barrier, which world was stuck on the late Edo period.
 Two of its characters, Yukari Yakumo and Maribel Hearn, are direct references to Lafcadio Hearn.
-Yukari is a Yōkai who helped create the border separating Gensokyo from the outside world, and Maribel Hearn is a college student who is able to see Gensokyo in her dreams.
-ZUN (the sole writer of the Touhou series), ambiguously stated that these two characters are the same person.
+Yukari is a yōkai who helped create the border separating Gensokyo from the outside world, and Maribel Hearn is a college student who is able to see Gensokyo in her dreams.
 Yukari Yakumo appears in many Touhou games, books and manga, and considered as "a mastermind who only takes action once its really required", and Maribel appears in the stories included in "ZUN's Music Collection", a series of music CD albums, from the second installment onwards, alongside another character, Renko Usami.

+In September 2025, Japanese broadcaster NHK aired a drama series based on Hearn's life in Japan, The Ghost Writer's Wife.
+The series is based on the life of Hearn's wife Setsuko Koizumi.